 If you would like to take part, go to the website on the invite letter and complete the consent form and enrolment questionnaire and submit to be enrolled onto the study.

-When the study team visits the school your or your child will be included in the testing on the day.
+Once schools return, when the study team visits the school your or your child will be included in the testing on the day.
 The reason for sending someone from the study to your school is so that you do not have to travel to a health centre or another location.
 Everyone working for the study has received appropriate training.Back to table of contents

 A study team will visit your school.
 The team will consist of five study workers and a School Liaison Officer who will have made the necessary arrangements with your school in advance.
 For primary schools, a registered nurse will also be part of the team.
 The study workers will use all the recommended precautions to protect you and other people in your school from getting the virus.